anewton1998/rdap_guide/src/protocol/object_classes.md

 ## Entity Children

-As noted above, all objects can have an `entities` value that is an array of [entities](#entity), including an entity.
+As noted above, all objects can have a `entities` value that is an array of [entities](#entity), including an entity.
 This means that [entities](#entity) can be nested, which is useful when showing the relationship between entities.

 ```json